What’s it like working full-time and being a blogger?

 #1.
 Who are you and what’s your story?

 Hi, I’m Louisa!
 I help people organize their time in order to avoid burnout and live a meaningful life.

 My approach to this comes from my own journey.
 I am the General Manager of a major non-profit regional theater.
 I am passionate about my career and have always taken it very seriously.
 In undergrad, I studied it, had an internship lined up right after college, and I went to graduate school at the Yale School of Drama to fully learn my profession.

 But in my first job after graduate school, I realized that my skills and knowledge were only one part of the picture.
 Working in a non-profit means achieving big dreams on a shoestring budget.
 Especially in the world of theater, there are endless creative aspirations, and only so many resources to achieve them.

 👉🏽 RELATED POST: Should I follow my dreams or be realistic?

 I started to feel like it wasn’t enough

 I tried to fill the gap between these two things with sheer willpower.
-I skipped lunch most days, feeling unable to step away for fear of getting behind.
+But, I skipped lunch most days, feeling unable to step away for fear of getting behind.
 I stayed late at work, often pushing through by eating a candy bar and a bag of chips to keep me going.
-I constantly hustled to stay ahead until one day I made a mistake on a project and I hit a wall.
+Plus, I constantly hustled to stay ahead until one day I made a mistake on a project and I hit a wall.
 I was devasted.
 I felt like I was doing everything I could possibly do and it still wasn’t enough.

-The couple of months afterward were not a pretty time for me.
+A couple of months afterward were not a pretty time for me.
 I didn’t know what to do and couldn’t find any motivation.
 But after a little while, I started to reach for some new ideas to help me recenter myself.
 I realized I had been putting all of my stock in my career and I was letting it define my identity.